slatedocs/slate/source/includes/_endpoint-dataset.md

 }
 ```

-Including invalid URLs or URLs to decks that are not present in the catalog will return a 400 response from the server.
+Including invalid URLs or URLs to decks that are not present in the catalog will
+ return a 400 response from the server.

+The deck order should always be a flat list of URLs.
+Nesting/grouping is not
+allowed.

 ###### Slides

 `/datasets/223fd4/decks/slides/`

 Each deck will contain a list of slides for each of its saved analyses.
+They
+are available through the slides catalog.

 ####### GET